-LABEL DESCRIPTION Link Local Address This field displays the Switch's link-local IP address and prefix generated by the interface.
-It also shows whether the IP address is preferred, which means it is a valid address and can be used as a sender or receiver address.
-Global Unicast Address(es) This field displays the Switch's global unicast address to identify this interface.
-Joined Group Address(es) This field displays the IPv6 multicast addresses of groups the Switch's interface joins.
-ND DAD Active This field displays whether Neighbor Discovery (ND) Duplicate Address Detection (DAD) is enabled on the interface.
-Number of DAD Attempts This field displays the number of consecutive neighbor solicitations the Switch sends for this interface.
-NS-Interval (millisecond) This field displays the time interval (in milliseconds) at which neighbor solicitations are re-sent for this interface.
+LABEL DESCRIPTION NS-Interval (millisecond) This field displays the time interval (in milliseconds) at which neighbor solicitations are re-sent for this interface.
 ND Reachable Time (millisecond) This field displays how long (in milliseconds) a neighbor is considered reachable for this interface.
 DHCPv6 Client Active This field displays whether the Switch acts as a DHCPv6 client to get an IPv6 address from a DHCPv6 server.
 Identity Association An Identity Association (IA) is a collection of addresses assigned to a DHCP client, through which the server and client can manage a set of related IP addresses.
-Each IA must be associated with exactly one interface. ІА Туре The IA type is the type of address in the IA.
+Each IA must be associated with exactly one interface.
+IA Type The IA type is the type of address in the IA.
 Each IA holds one type of address.
 IA_NA means an identity association for non-temporary addresses and IA_TA is an identity association for temporary addresses.
-IAID Each IA consists of a unique IAID and associated IP information. ΤΊ This field displays the DHCPv6 T1 timer.
+IAID Each IA consists of a unique IAID and associated IP information.
+TI This field displays the DHCPv6 T1 timer.
 After T1, the Switch sends the DHCPv6 server a Renew message.
 An IA_NA option contains the T1 and T2 fields, but an IA_TA option does not.
 The DHCPv6 server uses T1 and T2 to control the time at which the client contacts with the server to extend the lifetimes on any addresses in the IA_NA before the lifetimes expire.
 T2 This field displays the DHCPv6 T2 timer.
 If the time T2 is reached and the server does not respond, the Switch sends a Rebind message to any available server.
 State This field displays the state of the TA.
-It shows oraro Active when the Switch obtains addresses from a DHCpv6 server and the TA is created.
+It shows Active when the Switch obtains addresses from a DHCpv6 server and the TA is created.
 Renew when the TA's address lifetime expires and the Switch sends out a Renew message.
 Rebind when the Switch doesn't receive a response from the original DHCPv6 server and sends out a Rebind message to another DHCPv6 server.
 SID This field displays the DHCPv6 server's unique ID.
 Address This field displays the Switch's global address which is assigned by the DHCPv6 server.
 Preferred Lifetime This field displays how long (in seconds) that the global address remains preferred.
 Valid Lifetime This field displays how long (in seconds) that the global address is valid.
 DNS This field displays the DNS server address assigned by the DHCPv6 server.
 Domain List This field displays the address record when the Switch queries the DNS server to resolve domain names.
 Restart DHCPv6 Client Click Click Here to send a new DHCP request to the DHCPv6 server and update the IPv6 address and DNS information for this interface.

-6.7.2 IPv6 Configuration
+8.7.2 IPv6 Configuration